wp-plugins/ad-injection/readme.txt

 <?php } else if ($author == "paul") { ?>
 This is Paul's Ad.
 <?php } ?>`

+Note this will only work in direct insertion mode.
+It won’t work in mfunc mode!

+= How can I show different ads to people in different countries? =

+If you install the Country Filter plugin (with the IP database) then you can use the following code in the direct ad insertion modes.
+This will not work in mfunc mode!

+<?php if (function_exists('isCountryInFilter')) { ?>
+<?php if(isCountryInFilter(array("uk"))) { ?>

+UK advert

+<?php } else { ?>

+Global advert

+<?php } } ?>

+You can download the Country Filter plugin from http://wordpress.org/extend/plugins/country-filter/

 = Are there any known plugin conflicts? =